Retreat and Develop Your Writing

 Imagine being able to pause time.
 To hit the ‘off switch’ on your everyday life, for just a moment.
 And catapult yourself into a space where you can just ‘be’.
 With no distractions.
 This is what going on retreat is all about. – Carol Rider

 Some people think retreats are what armies do when they’ve screwed up, but that isn’t all.
 For instance, what about an untutored retreat for writers and creatives?
 Imagine finding space for refreshing personal time away from a familiar, perhaps feeling-stale, environment.
 What’s more, the agenda is yours.

 In my experience, a retreat gives me a chance to enhance my skills, know-how and approach to my creative pursuits.
-Who knows, as part of my journey, I may discover new and unexpected possibilities.
+As part of my retreat experience, alone and with other people I always discover new and unexpected possibilities.

 It’s about me.
 It’s about you.

 • Imagine being in a place conducive to personal development and self-discovery.

 • Imagine the agenda being yours and yours alone.

 • Imagine opportunities to share, assist and be assisted by others, as you choose.

 Undoubtedly, having a space to work privately, and time for sharing with others, is a healthy opportunity for personal writing plans and ambitions.
 Furthermore, the joy of connecting with people steeped in writing and creativity is delightful.

 We are all different.
 What environment suits you?
 Of course, some of us want time alone.
 Others may appreciate companionship.
 More often than not, people like a bit of both.
 A venue is far more than simply a building to sleep and work in.
 An excellent location enriches possibilities.
 The Highlands, Islands, Scottish Borders and rural areas spring to mind, stuffed as they are with fabulous possibilities and inspiring environments.